Mirena IUD Warning: Hair Loss, Pelvic Pain, Infertility, and Facts Your Dr. Won't Tell You!

 First Off...What is the Mirena IUD?

 One way it works is that it makes the lining of your uterus extremely thin, thereby making the uterus wall inhospitable for a fertilized egg to implant itself.
-It also is thought to work to thicken the cervical mucus and prevent a sperm from reaching an egg to fertilize it.
-Surprisingly, the manufacturers of Mirena are not quite sure exactly how it works but they theorize that there are the ways in which it can prevent pregnancy.
+It also is thought to work by thickening the cervical mucus to prevent a sperm from reaching an egg to fertilize it.
+Surprisingly, the manufacturers of Mirena are not quite sure exactly how it works, but they theorize that there are the ways in which it can prevent pregnancy.
 (If you don't believe me, go to their website.
 Under "How Does It Work" they say they are not sure!)

 The Mirena IUD was at first only recommended for women who have already given birth, but lately it seems that it is being prescribed for women as well as young teenage girls who have "heavy" or "painful" periods.
-Mirena IUD can cause a lessening of period flow and pain, and has even been known to stop periods altogether.
+The device can cause a lessening of period flow and pain, and has even been known to stop periods altogether.
 Seems like an amazing little device, doesn't it?

-This article is not to support the Mirena IUD.
-In fact, it is my warning to you about the truth of the Mirena IUD and how it can negatively impact your health and life.
-If you're thinking about getting the Mirena IUD, I urge you to read this article and to do your own research before getting it inserted into your body.
+However, this article is not to support the Mirena IUD.
+In fact, it is my warning to you about the truth of this device and how it can negatively impact your health and life.
+If you're thinking about getting this device, I urge you to read this article and to do your own research before getting it inserted into your body.